uprtcl/js-uprtcl/docs/guide/06-architecture.md

 ## Create, Update, Delete

-Once the `EveesService` instance has been initialized it is made available to other web-components in the app (the example uses Lit-Element components) using a the \_Prtcl `MultiContainer` wrapper component and made available in the [`App.ts`](https://github.com/uprtcl/example-local/blob/main/src/app.ts) component using the `servicesConnect()` factory function.
+Once the `EveesService` instance has been initialized it is made available to other web-components in the app (the example uses Lit-Element components) using the \_Prtcl `MultiContainer` wrapper component and made available in the [`App.ts`](https://github.com/uprtcl/example-local/blob/main/src/app.ts) component using the `servicesConnect()` factory function.

 ```ts
 export class App extends servicesConnect(LitElement) {...}